 If you are applying for admission and financial aid at UC Berkeley for the Fall 2014 semester, please be aware of the following schedule:

 Complete your UC Admission Application, listing Berkeley.

-Complete your FAFSA online.
-UC Berkeley's priority deadline for entering students is March 2, 2012.
+Complete your FAFSA online at www.fafsa.ed.gov and be sure to list the UC Berkeley federal school code 001312 on your FAFSA; UC Berkeley's priority deadline for entering students is March 2, 2014.

 Deadline to submit your Statement of Intent to Register (SIR) and Statement of Legal Residence (SLR) in the State of California to UC Berkeley.
-Transfer students must submit their SIR and SLR by June 1, 2013.
+Transfer students need to submit their SIR and SLR by June 1, 2014.

 Check MyFinAid for messages from the Financial Aid and Scholarships Office.
 If your financial aid file is not complete, the Financial Aid and Scholarships Office may ask you for additional documents.

 Grants are like gifts.
 They do not have to be repaid.
 Grants are awarded from federal, state, and University funds according to financial need.
-Berkeley awards Cal Grant A, Cal Grant B, Pell Grants, Supplemental Opportunity Grants, and University grants.
+Berkeley awards Cal Grant A, Cal Grant B, Pell Grants, Supplemental Educational Opportunity Grants, and university grants.

 The Financial Aid and Scholarships Office offers scholarships based on both merit and financial need. if you have applied to UC Berkeley and if you have filed a FAFSA, you are automatically considered.
 There is no application to fill out.
 We don't maintain a list of outside scholarships, but do offer links to helpful websites.
 If you are eligible for a University scholarship, it will be listed on MyFinAid, UC Berkeley's online financial aid system.